 - Set the Cover Page as your homepage.

 Displaying other content

-- Add Blog Pages and Product Pages for each language to the Not Linked section.
+- Move the Blog Pages to the Not Linked section.

 Use a translation service